minqiaowang/work-with-db-shard/shard-db-scaling/shard-db-scaling.md

 ## Introduction

-You scale the shard database without impact the applications and zero downtime.
+You can scale the shard database with no impact to the application and with zero downtime.

 Estimated Lab Time: 45 minutes.